 The School of Arts and Humanities emphasizes education that seeks and creates connections, combining critical with creative thought, theory with practice, and arts and humanities with other fields of knowledge.
 Our goal is to foster in students intense curiosity informed by rigorous attention and the ability not only to solve challenging problems but also to communicate the process and importance of the solution.

 You will find a rich array of courses in the School of Arts and Humanities.
 We offer courses in literature, foreign languages, history, philosophy, music, dance, drama, film, and the visual arts.

-We also offer innovative programs like Arts and Technology that connect the worlds of engineering, humanities and the creative arts.
 Our program in Translation Studies and our Center for Translation Studies are internationally renowned.